Bangladesh Air Force Academy

 Bangladesh Air Force Academy (BAFA) (বাংলাদেশ বিমান বাহিনী একাডেমি) is a training and education academy which provides initial training to all men and women who are preparing to be officers in the Bangladesh Air Force.
 The Bangladesh Air Force Academy is located in the district town of Jashore at Matiur Rahman Air Force Base.
 An air officer (e.g. an Air Commodore) serves as its Commandant.

 History

-The academy traces its origin to the Cadet Training Unit of Bangladesh which was formed in November 1973.
-In April 1977 it was moved to Jashore and renamed Cadet Training Wing.
-In April 1982 it was made a full academy and renamed Bangladesh Air Force Academy.
+After the Liberation War, the need of having an academy to train future Air Force leaders was earnestly felt.
+The idea of BAF Academy was crystallized in 1973 and the academic activities started under Cadets’ Training Unit (CTU) in November 1974 at Kurmitola, Dhaka.

+The CTU was shifted to Jashore in April 1977 and re-named as the Cadets’ Training Wing (CTW).
+With the growing need of time, the CTW was re-modeled as a full-fledged Academy and renamed as Bangladesh Air Force Academy (BAFA) in April 1982.
+Besides military and other professional training, the Academy introduced BSc (Aeronautics) program in 1984 under Rajshahi University.
+The affiliation of the same program was changed from Rajshahi University to National University in 1993 and later BA (Pass) and BBS (Pass) programs were introduced in 2004 & 2006 respectively under the same university.
+After the establishment of Bangladesh University of Professionals (BUP), all academic programs of this Academy were placed under BUP in 2008.
+Moreover, Level-1 of BSc in Aeronautical Engineering program and Level-1 of BSc in Computer Science & Engineering program of Military Institute of Science and Technology (MIST), Dhaka are also being conducted in this Academy since 2009 and 2014 respectively.

-Selection of officers
+Selection of Cadets

+Any legitimate Bangladeshi national male or female with requisite educational qualification, height, weight and age can apply for recruitment which is conducted round the year at Information & Selection Center, Tejgaon, Dhaka.
 Suitable candidates are selected after passing through different selection phases.
 For regular courses of different branch cadets, the selection procedure is as follows: